devShyam/fractals_python_implementation/README.md

 # fractals_python_implementation

-Implememtation of Fractacls concept done with Tkinter in python.
+Implememtation of Fractals concept done with Tkinter in python.

 dependencies:

 1.Tkinter